Amaris-Digital/fariji/README.md

 - `Makefile` - Use the link below to install https://makefiletutorial.com/.
 - `Docker` - https://www.docker.com/.

-make sure you are in the root directory when running make commands
+Make sure you are in the root directory when running make commands.

 ### General